Tacos De Pescado

 Cooking Instructions

-1. Mix all the ingredients for the marinade together and cover the fish completely.
+1. Mix all the ingredients for the marinade together & cover the fish completely.
 Place the fish properly covered in the fridge for about 4 hours.

 2. To make your salsa: mix all the salsa ingredients together.
 If you’re using whole chipotles, finely chop them first before mixing.
 Place your salsa in the fridge covered to cool.

-3. Finely dice the tomatoes and chop the coriander.
-Mix them together with the olive oil and add salt and pepper to taste.
+3. Finely dice the tomatoes & chop the coriander.
+Mix them together with the olive oil & add salt & pepper to taste.

 4. Place the fish on a grill or frying pan skin down first.
-After 5 minutes, flip the fillets, remove the skin, and cook for another 5 minutes.
-Flip the fish one last time and cook until it flakes.
+After 5 minutes, flip the fillets, remove the skin, & cook for another 5 minutes.
+Flip the fish one last time & cook until it flakes.

-5. Whilst the fish is cooking, heat the tortillas on a hot dry frypan until hot, soft, and floppy.
-Then place them in a tortilla warmer or tea towel to keep warm and soft.
+5. Whilst the fish is cooking, heat the tortillas on a hot dry frypan until hot, soft, & floppy.
+Then place them in a tortilla warmer or tea towel to keep warm & soft.

-6. Place tortillas on a plate, add the fish flakes, and top with tomato & coriander mix.
+6. Place tortillas on a plate, add the fish flakes, & top with tomato & coriander mix.
 Drizzle your salsa over the top.
-Serve with lettuce and cucumber salad on the side, and a wedge of lime.
+Serve with lettuce & cucumber salad on the side, & a wedge of lime.

 ¡Buen Provecho!